nicozanf/py4web-pyinstaller/README_win.md

 ## Full Windows build recipe

 1. Install Python 3 and py4web as usual.
-I've done it in C:\py4web\ with the "Try me (from source)" procedure and Python 3.7.4.
+I've done it in C:\py4web\ with the "Try me (from source)" procedure and Python 3.8.6.
 It's better to use venv or a full VM ...
 1. install PyInstaller with:
-        pip install  --upgrade pyinstaller  (I've got PyInstaller-3.6.tar.gz )
+        pip install  --upgrade pyinstaller  (I've got PyInstaller-4.1.tar.gz )
-1. copy build_py4web.py and py4web.win.spec from this repository to C:\py4web\
+1. copy extras, build_py4web.py and py4web.win.spec from this repository to C:\py4web\
-1. (optional, for having a full working interactive shell) change the fake site.py module included within the PyInstaller installation with the content of the files web2py.site_37.py from https://github.com/nicozanf/web2py-pyinstaller/blob/master/web2py.site_37.py - see comments inside that file for details
+1. (optional, for having a full working interactive shell) change the fake site.py module included within the PyInstaller installation with the content of the files web2py.site_37.py from https://github.com/nicozanf/web2py-pyinstaller/blob/master/web2py.site_37.py - see comments inside that file for details.
+It work for Python 3.8, too.
 1. open a CMD and go to C:\py4web.
 Run:

     python build_py4web.py